How to Fix the Hamachi Tunnel Problem on Windows?

 Updating the Hamachi driver

-1. From the next screen which will appear asking you How do you want to search for driver software, choose the Browse my computer for driver software
+1. From the next screen that will appear asking you How do you want to search for driver software, choose the Browse my computer for driver software option.

 Browse my computer for driver software

-1. Navigate to the folder where you have installed Hamachi in the first place.
-By default, it’s C:\Program Files (x86)\LogMeIn Hamachi and you can find out the correct location by right-clicking the Hamachi icon from the Desktop and choosing the Open file location option.
+1. Navigate to the folder where you installed Hamachi.
+By default, it’s C:\Program Files (x86)\LogMeIn Hamachi.
+You can find the correct location by right-clicking the Hamachi icon on the Desktop and choosing the Open file location option.

-2. Click Next and check out whether the problem has finally been resolved on your computer.
+2. Click Next and check whether the problem has finally been resolved on your computer.

 ABOUT THE AUTHOR